|Fall 2021 Delivery|

 Conduct qualitative research to contribute to current and emerging practices specific to the field of inclusion

 Establish and maintain responsive relationships with child/family/individual/community to ensure a continuum of service

 Consider historical, current, and emerging theories and practices to inform responsive inclusive practices

-You have interest in working with children and young adults with diverse abilities/special needs/disabilities and are passionate about making a difference.
+You are the right fit for this program if you have interest in specialized education working with children, youth, and adults with diverse abilities/ special needs/ disabilities and are passionate about making a difference.
 You understand the importance of maintaining a high level of professionalism, time management and organization and your philosophy supports inclusive practice.